Honors Project

 The project culminates in a showcase where the entire URI community, including faculty, sponsors, and the Provost, listen to Honors students share their work.

-The Honors Project Showcase, to be held on May 1, 2024, provides an opportunity for you to present your project to the URI community as well as family and friends.
-Presentations may be made by way of readings, speeches, posters, photographs, videos, computer displays, theatrical presentations or a combination of these, as well as any other effective means of summary and communication.
+The Honors Project Showcase, in May, provides an opportunity for you to present your project to the URI community as well as family and friends.
+Students give a ten-minute presentation directly followed by five minutes of questions from the audience.
+As a graded component of the project, presentations should include effective use of slides and engaging communication skills.
 This is not a time of examination or defense, as required with a graduate degree, but a time of sharing what you learned and celebrating the excellence of your achievements.

-An electronic copy of your final project, including a one-page abstract, must be submitted as part of completion of the Honors program.
-Guidelines for completing these will be explained once you are enrolled in HPR 401/402.
+A a one-page abstract must be submitted as part of completion of the Honors Program.
+Guidelines for completion will be explained once you are enrolled in HPR 401/402.
 Abstracts and summaries of all Honors Projects can be viewed on the University’s Digital Commons website.